strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 Rocket v0.5-dev's memory usage sky-rockets (pun intended), 2 of its runs are out-of-memory killed when reaching 512 MiB.
 This is a development version, so don't get too worried about it.
-It could be a simple bug or some development artifact, let's check it later when 0.5.0 release approaches.
+It could be a simple bug or some development artefact, let's check it later when 0.5.0 release approaches.

 <embed type="image/svg+xml" src="/images/2020-09-27-bench-actix-rocket/max_mem_usage_per_requests.svg" />